c1au6i0/covid19census/README.md

 This is a list of Italy datasets that can be accessed directly or in a `dataframe` containing also COVID-19 metrics:

-  - `bweight_it`: Body mass index in regions of Italy, in the general population.
+  - `it_bweight`: Body mass index in regions of Italy, in the general population.
-  - `cancer_it`: Number of cancer patients in each region by type.
+  - `it_cancer`: Number of cancer patients in each region by type.
-  - `chronic_it`: Number of people suffering of chronic conditions by region and type.
+  - `it_chronic`: Number of people suffering of chronic conditions by region and type.
-  - `dem_it`: Number of people by region, sex, age.
+  - `it_dem`: Number of people by region, sex, age.
-  - `firstaid_it`: Number of people using first aid or medical guard (3 months).
+  - `it_firstaid`: Number of people using first aid or medical guard (3 months).
-  - `fl_it`: Influenza vaccination coverage in Italy for 2009-2019
+  - `it_fl`: Influenza vaccination coverage in Italy for 2009-2019
     season for general population and aged 65 and more.
-  - `fl_it_2019`: Influenza vaccination coverage in Italy for 2018-2019
+  - `it_fl_2019`: Influenza vaccination coverage in Italy for 2018-2019
     season for general population and 65 and more.
-  - `hospbed_it`: Inpatient hospital beds per 1000 people.
+  - `it_hospbed`: Inpatient hospital beds per 1000 people.
-  - `house_it`: household crowding index from 2014 to 2018 in each
+  - `it_house`: household crowding index from 2014 to 2018 in each
     region.
-  - `netinc_it`: median net annual households income (including imputed rents, in euros).
+  - `it_netinc`: median net annual households income (including imputed rents, in euros).
-  - `pm2.5_it`: emission of particulate 2.5 in tons per region.
+  - `it_pm2.5`: emission of particulate 2.5 in tons per region.
-  - `regions_area`: Area in square meters of each region.
+  - `it_regions`: Area in square meters of each region.
 Used to calculate density per region.
-  - `smoking_it`: Number of people aged 14 years and over that self-referred as smoker, non smoker, or past smoker by region.
+  - `it_smoking`: Number of people aged 14 years and over that self-referred as smoker, non smoker, or past smoker by region.

 ## Raw Data and other Scripts